braze-inc/braze-docs/_docs/_partners/canvas_steps/tiktok_audience_sync.md

 - Creating suppression audiences to prevent users from receiving advertisements when they're already loyal consumers of your brand
 - Creating Actalike Audiences to acquire new users more efficiently

-This feature allows brands to control what specific first-party data is shared with TikTok.
+This feature lets brands control what specific first-party data is shared with TikTok.
 At Braze, the integrations you can and cannot share your first-party data with are given the utmost consideration.
 For more information, refer to our [privacy policy](https://www.braze.com/privacy).

 {% alert important %}
 **Audience Sync Pro disclaimer**<br>